wjmc232/IT-302/content/posts/Modular9.md

 I can identify and define key concepts in (web) content management.
 ====================================================

-* This week I was able to define what it looks like to give effective feedback through the content you gave us to read
+* This week I was able to define what it looks like to give effective feedback through the content you gave us to read safdasdf

 I can describe and compare content management systems.
 =============================================